ielab/sdr/readme.md

 ### RQ1: Does the effectiveness of SDR generalise beyond the CLEF TAR 2017 dataset?

-For RQ1, single seed driven results are aquired for clef tar 2017, 2018, 2019, for this please run the following command.
+For RQ1, single seed driven results are acquired for clef tar 2017, 2018, 2019, for this please run the following command.
 ```
 bash search.sh 2017_single_data_dir all
 bash search.sh 2018_single_data_dir test
 bash search.sh 2019_single_data_dir test
 ```
-to get the run_file of all three years single seed run_file with all method.
+to get the run_file of all three years single seed run_file with all methods.

 Then evaluation by:
 ```